- Research article

 Electronic supplementary material

-Additional file 1: Table S1.
-Ethnobotanical data and percent yield of the investigated Thai plant extracts.
+Additional file 1: Ethnobotanical data and percent yield of the investigated Thai plant extracts.
 S2 In vitro cytotoxic activity of crude extracts against human cancer cell lines.
 S3 In vitro antimicrobial activity and minimal inhibitory concentrations (MIC) of the investigated crude extracts.
 (DOC 174 kb) (DOC 174 KB)

 About this article